waterlinked/waterlinked.github.io/docs/dvl/dvl-protocol.md

 ## PD4 protocol (TCP/Serial)

 ### Overview

-The PD4 support allows for integration with equipment that may already have a PD6 protocol interface, removing the necessity to create a driver based on the standard Water Linked protocol.
+The PD4 string is intended for use with equipment that may already have a PD4 protocol interface, removing the necessity to create a driver based on the standard Water Linked protocol.
 PD4 protocol is supported for output via serial and ethernet.
 The PD4 protocol over TCP is always enabled.
-The port in use is configurable in the GUI.
+The port in use is configurable in the GUl.
 The default port is TCP 1038.

 ### Data Format
 PD4 is a binary protocol where fields are defined by their position in one message.